For the Truffles:

 - Ice Cream, optional

-For the truffles: Combine the chocolate, cream and butter in a small heatproof bowl set over simmering water and let melt.
+TRUFFLES: Combine the chocolate, cream and butter in a small heatproof bowl set over simmering water and let melt.
 When almost melted, remove from heat and stir the mixture until smooth.
 Stir in your flavoring of choice and refrigerate until thick enough to mound on a spoon, stirring occasionally, about 30 minutes.

 Line a baking tray with waxed or parchment paper.
 Scrape the chocolate mixture into a pastry bag fitted with a #3 plain tip.
 Pipe 8 (1-inch) mounds onto the prepared tray.
 Place 1 raspberry in the center of each chocolate mound and pipe a little more of the chocolate mixture to enclose completely.
 Refrigerate until firm, about 15 minutes.